【Brainstorming with elites in AMTD】No.2: China Leads Emerging Asia to Play Greater Role in Capital Markets

-Gordon Ip - Chief Investment Officer of Value Partners Group's Fixed Income Investment Department (4th from left), Yinglan Tan - CEO and managing partner of Insignia Venture Partners (2nd from right), Baoshu Huang – Head of North Asia Debt Capital Market in ANZ Bank (1st from right), Mark Lo – Head of Fixed Income and CIO Office (2nd from left) and William Fung – Head of Debt Capital Market and Distribution and CIO Office (3rd from left), Allen Cheng – Asia Bureau Chief of Institutional Investor (1st from left)
+Gordon Ip - Chief Investment Officer of Value Partners Group's Fixed Income Investment Department (4th from left), Yinglan Tan - CEO and managing partner of Insignia Venture Partners (2nd from right), Baoshu Huang – Head of North Asia Debt Capital Market in ANZ Bank (1st from right), Mark Lo – Head of Fixed Income and CIO Office (2nd from left) and William Fung – Head of CIO Office (3rd from left), Allen Cheng – Asia Bureau Chief of Institutional Investor (1st from left)

 Gordon Ip - Chief Investment Officer of Value Partners Group's Fixed Income Investment Department